ubleipzig/autoconfig/docs/vufind.md

 _Both examples will add or overwrite the key `title` in section `Site` in config-file `config.ini`_

-## deploy
+## Deploy
-To set up a vufind instance it has to follow some rules (although i tried to make it as flexible as possible)
+To set up a VuFind instance it has to follow some rules (although i tried to make it as flexible as possible)

 ### Usage

-    autoconfig vufind deploy -s mySite -i live
+    autoconfig vufind deploy --site mySite --instance live

 will set up VuFind, assuming your installation lies under `/usr/local/vufind` and you have an configuration-folder `mySite`in there.

 ### Options

 * `--site`: The name of the site to set up.
 Required.
-* `--instance`: The instance to deploy.
-Required, choose from *alpha*, *staging', *live*.
-* `--basedir`: Will set the folder where the vufind-app is located.
+* `--basedir`: Will set the folder where the VuFind-app is located.
 By default the folder `/usr/local/vufind/` is used.
 * `--instance`: Will set which instance is deployed.
-This is really just the name of the folder, where autoconfig saves all new config files in and which you have to set as VUFIND_LOCAL_DIR environment variable in apache2 so vufind will use it as config folder
+This is really just the name of the folder, where autoconfig saves all new config files in and which you have to set as VUFIND_LOCAL_DIR environment variable for PHP so VuFind will use it as config folder
 * `--db-backup-dir`: The folder for database-backups.

 * `--configs`: Specifies the folder where the configuration template is located which shall be